natebarksdale/natebarksdale.github.io/src/content/blog/2010-08-24-portfolio-real-estate.md

 description: Here's a glimpse of my latest project, a fully-realized logo and branding for a startup real estate services company.
 "Our vision was to create a unique identity that speaks to modern homebuyers and sellers."
 emoji: 🏠
 tags:
+  - 🌍 Development
-  - 🏢 Buildings
+  - 🌐 Blogging
-  - 🏗️ Construction
+  - ⚙️ Technology
-  - 🌆 Cityscapes
+  - ⚒️ Blacksmiths
 haiku: |
   New homes on the rise
   Services guiding us all